lemtom/ponomar/README.md

 ### Building from the command line

-1) Install an SDK for Java.
+1) Install a Java JDK that's at least version 8.

+2) Install Maven

-2) Create the .class files by typing
+2) Generate the jar by typing

 `make`

+or

+`mvn clean install`

 4) Run the main class by typing

 `make run`

+or

+`java -jar ponomar.jar`

+or simply double-clicking the .jar file.

 The main Ponomar interface should appear.

 An IDE such as Eclipse or IntelliJ will provide a smoother experience with building.

-Alternatively, you can also install in and run from a separate folder using the `make install-separate-directory` and `run-separate-directory`.

 ## Perl API